Information about Yolanda Memorial Monument

 Yolanda Memorial Monument

 In the duration of the storm, the Astrodome served as an evacuation center for 8,000 residents, which is why it’s fitting that a Memorial monument is built beside it.
 Other than the victims’ loved ones, the memorial monument also served as a token of gratitude for the organizations, institutions and individuals who donated and helped in the City’s rebuilding.
-It was estimated that the cost of loss and damages reached PHP 101.97 billion, of which PHP 48.97 billion was from Eastern Visayas.
 But because of the outpour of international help, the City managed to restore its former glory in a few years’ time.

 Another remarkable memorial is the M/V Eva Jocelyn, a cargo vessel swept ashore of Barangay Anibong due to the strong storm surges.
 After the storm, the government restored the ship’s bow and allowed visitors in the ship to take photos and relive their Titanic fantasy.

 You can ride a bus or plane going to Tacloban.
 Once there, tell the driver to drop you off at Yolanda Memorial Monument.

 You can visit this landmark in Tacloban daily.